avikus-ai/flickr_scraper/README.md

 ## ERRORS

-if you get into trouble with blow problem,
+if you get in trouble with blow problem,

 ```=========================================================================================================================
 Traceback (most recent call last):